amitmse/in_Python_/Boosting/README.md

 			the previous trees, effectively reducing the residual errors.
 		- Iterating: This process of calculating residuals, training a new tree, and updating predictions is repeated iteratively until the desired level of accuracy is achieved.

-	- Feature Selection:
- 		Featurewiz
-		- Start with Everything.
-Feed the entire dataset into the selection process.
-		- XGBoost Feature Ranking.
-Train an XGBoost model to assess feature importance.
-		- Select Key Features.
-Extract the most significant features based on importance scores.
-		- Prune and Repeat.
-Keep only the top-ranked features and rerun the process on a refined subset.
-		- Iterate Until Optimal.
-Continue the cycle until a stopping criterion (like stability or diminishing returns) is met.
-		- Finalize the Feature Set.
-Merge selected features from all cycles, eliminating duplicates to form the final optimized set.

 	- Quality score or Similarity score for the Residuals:
  		It's used to split.
 Info gain